 Job title: Maintenance Operative (Site Facilities Assistant)

-Start Date: 4th January 2021 (subject to recruitment process and DBS checks.)
+Start Date: January 2021 (or as soon as possible thereafter, subject to recruitment process and DBS checks.)

 Location: Church Lawton School

 Contract: Full Time, 35 hours per week.
 Permanent.
 52 week position

 Salary: Business Support Grade 2, Point 1 – 7, £16,000 to £18,922